eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 discovery protocol is a Fast DDS feature that allows to centralize the discovery phase in a single or a network of *Discovery Servers*.
-This has been demonstrated to be very useful in order to reduce the discovery traffic and to avoid certain problems that could appear with the use of the Single Discovery and multicast.
+This has been demonstrated to be very useful in order to reduce the discovery traffic and to avoid certain problems that could appear with the Simple Discovery Protocol and multicast.

-In order to configure this kind of Domain monitoring, it is required to insert a string with different addresses.
+In order to configure this kind of Domain monitoring, it is required to insert a string with different network addresses.
-This string consist in one or several addresses in the format of ``ip_address:port``, each of these are IP addresses where a Discovery Server is listening.
+This string consist in one or several addresses in the format of ``ip_address:port``.
+Each of these are IP-port pair where a Discovery Server is listening.
-Each address is separated with ``;``. |br|
+Each network address is separated with ``;``. |br|
 It is only needed to successfully connect to one of the addresses set in the parameter, as a network of Discovery Servers interconnected creates a redundancy that makes the network more robust, but it is not required to connect with all of the Servers in it.

-In the following snippet it is shown an example on how to connect with one Discovery Server in your own local host listening in port ``11811``, one in the same local network in address ``192.168.1.2:12000`` and a third one in an external network in address ``8.8.8.8:12345``.
+The following command shows an example on how to connect with one Discovery Server in your own localhost listening in port ``11811``, one in the same local network in address ``192.168.1.2:12000`` and a third one in an external network in address ``8.8.8.8:12345``.